 (Start update 11 April 2017 2017 _1 of 2)

-In regard with the dynamics seen over the behaviour of the Polar Jet Stream in the recent years, there is a specific category in the whole line of research published in this blog since 2013 to be considered when evaluating new articles verifying their accuracy.
-Furthermore, the behaviour of the Polar Jet Stream has been discussed extensively in previous publications and follow-ups in relation with “extreme climatic events” and “the influence of continentality” over atmospheric circulation (see categories top menu).
+In regard with the dynamics being seen over the behaviour of the Polar Jet Stream in the recent years, there is a specific category in the line of research published in this blog.
+The behaviour of the Polar Jet Stream has been discussed extensively in previous publications adding posterior follow-ups in relation with “extreme climatic events” and “the influence of continentality” over the atmospheric circulation (see categories at the top menu).

 One of the previous publications in this blog, from Oct 2016, recapitulates some points discussed on previous assessments: